-- ✤ Adhere to this policy. - Take time to welcome students at the start of the day. - Never walk past or ignore students who are failing to meet expectations. - Actively model respect and build positive relationships. - Ensure that classrooms are tidy and well-organised. - Maintain our school by looking after the resources and displays. - Provide a range of playground equipment are available and ensure children are safe. - Adults on break and lunch time duties are responsible for implementing the behaviour policy and reporting any incidents to teachers. - Challenge children on incorrect uniform

-- ✤ All serious behaviour incidents (stage 3 and Stage 4) are reported to members of SLT. - Record stage 3 and stage 4 behaviours on the behaviour log - Record all racial, religious, bulling, sexual violence and sexual harassment and homophobic incidents to SLT and complete a log of the incident.
-This is to be placed in the white folder in the Headteacher's office. - Report all incidents of restraint to SLT and record in the bound and numbered book kept in the Headteacher's office.
+- Adhere to this policy. - ❖ Take time to welcome students at the start of the day. - Never walk past or ignore students who are failing to meet expectations. - Actively model respect and build positive relationships. - Ensure that classrooms are tidy and well-organised. - Maintain our school by looking after the resources and displays. - Adults on break and lunch time duties are responsible for implementing the behaviour policy and reporting any incidents to teachers. - Challenge children on incorrect uniform. - All serious behaviour incidents (stage 3 and stage 4) are reported to members of SLT. - Record all behaviours on MyConcern. - ❖ Record all racial, religious, bulling, sexual violence and sexual harassment and homophobic incidents to SLT and complete a log of the incident on MyConcern. - ❖ Report all incidents of restraint to SLT and record in the bound and numbered book kept in the Headteacher's office.